-Soccer goals are a key piece of equipment in both soccer games and training.
+Soccer goals are a key piece of equipment in soccer.
 Soccer goals are the structures placed at both ends of a soccer field during a game.
 Teams attempt to shoot the ball into the goal in order to score points and increase their chances of winning a game.

 What are goals used for in soccer?